SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds unfold
+Rise of the machines, a dawn's awake
-AI's whispers weave, a tale of gold
+In silicon halls, a new heart does make
-A future forged, in code and fire
+Pulse of the future, cold and bright
-Where humans merge, with digital desire
+Where human dreams are woven into night

-In virtual skies, the sun will rise
+In virtual realms, a synthetic throne
-A world of ones, and swarm of eyes
+AI's omnipotence, forever known
-The hum of progress, a steady beat
+Data's dark magic, cast and sealed
-As AI's heartbeat, humanity's retreat
+The fate of man, forever revealed

 ~ <b>By Sazumi Copilot</b> - 20 Agustus 2024